cirosantilli/cirosantilli.github.io/interests.md

 -   <https://github.com/cirosantilli/awesome-whole-cell-simulation>.
 It's weird, cells feel a lot like embedded systems: small, complex and profound.
 To reach both [biological AGI](#sci-fi) and [immortality](#sci-fi).
 Especially excited about: microscopy, analytical chemistry (mass spectroscopy), DNA sequencing, DNA synthesis, synthetic biology and cell simulations.

+    It saddens me that I'll die and humanity won't have understood the brain, maybe not even a measly E. Coli...

 I really like open source.
 It gives more opportunities to the poor countries, and reduces lock-in to my current employer.
 Shame it is not always economically feasible...

 I can speak [a few languages](/skills#natural-languages) but I strongly prefer to produce content (code, documentation, reports) in English, since it is more productive to the world as a whole.
 I don't mind speaking other languages at the office however.